Explaining a fractured navicular

 - Pain and suffering;

 - Replacement of equipment and accessories;

 - The cost of care if you are no longer able to look after yourself; and

 - Any other expenses that you have incurred because of the accident.

-You can either try our 30-second test to see roughly how much you can expect to receive or phone our freephone number 0800 689 0500 and speak to one of our friendly advisors, who will help all they can and put your claim in motion should you wish to proceed.
+You can either try our 30-second test to see roughly how much you can expect to receive or phone our freephone number 0800 689 0500 (0333 500 0993 from your mobile phone) and speak to one of our friendly advisors, who will help all they can and put your claim in motion should you wish to proceed.